oSoc18/bike4brussels-backend/README.md

-# rideaway-backend(v 2.0.2)
+# rideaway-backend (v 2.0.2)

-Backend for rideaway: a bicycle navigation application.
+Backend for bike4brussels: routeplanner application.
 Provides a routing endpoint where you can provide two coordinates to get the route between these points.
-Different routing profiles can be used to get different routing behavior and there is support for route instructions.
-Also provides an endpoint to request bicycle parkings in a certain radius around a location.
+Different routing profiles can be used to get different routing behavior and there is support for route instructions. ~~Also provides an endpoint to request bicycle parkings in a certain radius around a location.~~  => Was not used (it's still there, but no guarantees)

-For all requests over the brussels cycle network timestamps, starting location and ending location are saved in the csv file corresponding with the date, which is available from `hostname/requests/data`.
+Timestamps, starting location and ending location are saved for each request in the csv file corresponding with the date ~~, which is available from `hostname/requests/data`.~~

-There is also a script included in `src/scripts` to extract a geojson file of the routes in the Brussels network.
+~~There is also a script included in `src/scripts` to extract a geojson file of the routes in the Brussels network.
 This is adapted from https://github.com/oSoc17/rideaway-data.
-This file can then be accessed via `hostname/routes/network.geojson`.
+This file can then be accessed via `hostname/routes/network.geojson`.~~ => Was not used (it's still there, but no guarantees)

 The backend uses the open source routing library [Itinero](https://github.com/itinero/routing) by [Ben Abelshausen](https://github.com/xivk).